CharlesRh/secular-buddhism/eightfold-path/1-right-view/01-four-noble-truths.md

 ### Seeing Clearly Begins with Awareness

-Writer Amy Krouse Rosenthal offered a simple instruction that captures Right View: **"Pay attention to what you pay attention to."**
+Writer Amy Krouse Rosenthal offered a simple instruction that captures the essence of Right View:

+>Pay attention to what you pay attention to.

 Before we can see the patterns that create suffering, we need to notice where our minds habitually go.
 Do we spend most of our mental energy on worry, planning, or rehashing the past?
 Simply becoming aware of these attention patterns is the first step toward the clear seeing that Right View requires.